ShivaniJayapal/JanSuvidha/README.md

 Built as a modern web application, JanSuvidha provides interactive tools for exploring diverse datasets, submitting RTI requests, and comparing performance across different regions and time periods.

-... (rest of your README content)
-## Overview

-The "JanSuvidha Dashboard" is a powerful civic data visualization platform aimed at empowering citizens with accessible government data.
-It enables users to access, analyze, and understand public information to foster transparency, hold governments accountable, and drive positive change in their communities.

-Built as a modern web application, JanSuvidha provides interactive tools for exploring diverse datasets, submitting RTI requests, and comparing performance across different regions and time periods.

 ## Key Features

 * **Upload & Analyze:** Seamlessly upload government documents (PDFs, Excel files) for automated data extraction and instant insights.